 So next time you clean out your closet, consider donating or recycling.
 Check whether your town has textile bins or home-pickup services.
 When you shop, hit up thrift stores first.
 It’s not just good for your wallet, it’s doing good for Connecticut.

-For out-of-staters not planning a trip to the Mark Twain House and Museum anytime soon, you can get your secondhand fix from online thrift stores.
-If you know someone scouting the local Yale University, send them this list of the best thrift stores in CT to help curb those college fees.
+For out-of-staters not planning a trip to the Mark Twain House anytime soon, you can get your secondhand fix from online thrift stores.
+And if you know someone scouting around Yale, send them this list of the best thrift stores in CT to help curb those college fees.
+Every penny saved is a penny you didn’t give to fast fashion.

 Aaron Lopez is one of Sustainable Jungle's writers